What You'll Learn

-“Start teaching your young child how to make decisions by giving them two options, both of which you are okay with them selecting,” says Grace Berman, LCSW, a clinical social worker at the Child Mind Institute.
+“Start teaching your young child how to make decisions by giving them two options, both of which you are okay with them selecting,” says Grace Berman, LCSW, a clinical social worker.
 “For example, let them decide if they want to wear their red shoes or blue shoes, or give them two options to choose from on a restaurant menu.”

 This doesn’t mean that kids should have free rein and make all decisions — not everything requires options.
 Continue to set boundaries and limits, but give them options and flexibility within those parameters.
 For example, they can choose what kind of fruit they’d like for a snack, but they cannot make the decision to eat candy all day.

 “As they get older, outline what everyday choices you’d like your child to be responsible for,” Berman advises.
 “Make a list and work with your child to shift the responsibility from you to them.
 The more decisions they can make, the more practice they will have.”